lrse/whycon/README.md

 # Installation

-The code can be compiled either as a ROS package or in a standalone version.
+The code can be compiled either as a ROS package (shared library) or in a standalone version.

-## ROS (precompiled)

-If you are reading this, you probably want to compile the code from source.
-If you actually want to simply install a precompiled version of the code, use your standard installation tool for your distribution.

-In Ubuntu you should do:

-    sudo apt-get install ros-hydro-whycon

-In ArchLinux you should do:

-    yaourt -S --noconfirm ros-hydro-whycon
+**NOTE**: while the standalone version includes a demo application, this demo is not actively maintained anymore and will probably be removed soon.
+The reference application is provided as a series of ROS nodes, which utilize the whycon shared library.
+For an example of how to implement your own standalone application, the ROS node should be used as a reference.

-## ROS (from source)
+## ROS

 The main directory should be placed inside a catkin workspace source-space (eg: ~catkin_ws/src).
 It can then be compiled simply by:

     catkin_make

-For detailed documentation of the provided ROS nodes, please see the corresponding documentation at the [ROS wiki](http://wiki.ros.org/whycon)

 ## Standalone